CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name: Rahwa Ghebremichael
+- Your Name:
-- Your City: London
+- Your City:
-- Your Slack Name: Rahwa Ghebremichael
+- Your Slack Name:

 # Homework Details

-- Module: Git
+- Module:
-- London 8 Week 1
+- Week: